tylhr-appa/Data_reduction_pipeline_keck/README.md

 Earth's atmosphere absorbs starlight at specific wavelengths due to molecules including H₂O, CO₂, CH₄, CO, O₃, N₂O, and O₂.
 These telluric absorption features must be removed before doing science with near-infrared spectra.
 The pipeline models this absorption using PSG's HITRAN-based radiative transfer, then scales the model to the airmass of each observation.

 PWV (precipitable water vapor) is fixed from MERRA-2 meteorological data embedded in the PSG template rather than fitted freely.
-Fitting PWV and airmass simultaneously is unreliable due to their degeneracy — this follows the same approach used by MOLECFIT, TelFit, and Xtellcor.
+Fitting PWV and airmass simultaneously is unreliable due to their degeneracy, this follows the same approach used by MOLECFIT, TelFit, and Xtellcor.

 ---